AP sources: No plan to vote on Commanders owner Dan Snyder – KION546

 AP Sports Writers

-Three people with knowledge of the agenda tell The Associated Press there is no plan to vote on Washington Commanders owner Dan Snyder’s status at next week’s NFL owners meetings in New York.
+Three people with knowledge of the agenda tell The Associated Press there is no plan to vote on Washington Commanders owner Dan Snyder’s status next week at the NFL owners’ meetings in New York.
 Snyder’s ownership of the team has been widely debated for years amid several scandals and investigations into workplace conduct in Washington.
 It became a hotter topic Thursday amid an ESPN report detailing Snyder’s efforts to influence other owners and the league office to maintain control of the team.
 A team spokesperson called the report categorically untrue.
 Snyder has owned the team since 1999.